pinapelz/pinapelz.github.io/src/content/blog/repairing-windows-efi.md

 Now reboot and see if you can get into Windows

 # Re-add Windows to systemd-boot
-Ok assuming you can get into Windows now, we want to re-add the option for Windows into systemd-boot.
+Ok assuming you can get into Windows, we want to re-add the option for Windows into systemd-boot.

-Go ahead and boot into Linux and find the new created EFI partition
+Go ahead and boot into Linux and locate the newly created EFI partition
 ```bash
 lsblk -f
 ```